Puppy Weight Chart by Breed Size: What's Normal at Every Age?

 Possible overweight:

 Both extremes warrant a vet visit.
 For large and giant breeds especially, overfeeding during puppyhood can accelerate bone growth and increase the risk of joint problems later in life.
+The old idea that “a fat puppy is a healthy puppy” is genuinely harmful for large breeds.

 When to Stop Tracking Growth

-Always consult your veterinarian with concerns about your puppy’s growth.
-Individual genetics play a large role, and these charts are averages β€” not guarantees.
+Always consult your veterinarian with concerns about your puppy’s growth or nutrition.
+Individual genetics play a large role, and these charts are averages — not guarantees for any specific dog.